TWU

 The students return changed

-The impact is mutual.
+Still, the impact is mutual.
 “The teams end up getting blessed so much more in return,” Wollf says.
 Students often come back with a new view of God, faith and friendship.
 Some return again and again.
-A few alumni have made Fort Babine their long-term home with a heart to serve the community.
+A few have made Fort Babine their long-term home with a heart to serve the community.

 The trip also opens students’ eyes to the realities of trauma, spiritual warfare and cultural complexity.
-Wollf’s training includes everything from conflict leadership to mental health support and even how to share one’s story with care and respect.
+Their training includes everything from Indigenous history to leadership skills and conflict resolution, mental health support, and even how to share one’s story with care and respect.
+The University Siya:m, Patricia Victor, meets with the team to help prepare them, and grow hearts centred on Jesus in compassion, openness, cultural curiosity, and humility.

 Growing a legacy of reconciliation

 This May, another team of TWU students returned to Fort Babine.
-They are playing games with kids, baking bread for neighbours, and sharing tears with Elders whose stories of resilience will shake them to their core.
+They are joining in games with kids, making food for neighbours, and sharing tears with Elders whose stories of faith and resilience deeply move them.
 They are just there for one month.
 However, that could change everything.

 Behind it all, Wollf has been praying.